 Bellmore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Bellmore in 2018 was $50,721, which is wealthy relative to New York and the nation.
 This equates to an annual income of $202,884 for a family of four.

 The most common language spoken in Bellmore is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Slavic languages.